 f.
 Gery Perdana Putra Pasambe (2010) in his study "Economic analysis of influence factors of Foreign Direct Investment in Indonesia" analyze the economic factors which most influence on foreign investment (PMA).
 The analysis used is quantitative analysis, the analysis describes the nature of the description or in the form of sentences and secondary data which the authors used data obtained from the books published by the institution or agency concerned.
-The results showed after a statistical test to determine the effect of the independent variables simultaneously Inflation (X1), Interest Rates (X2), Foreign Exchange (X3) and the Composite Stock Price Index (X4) to the Foreign Investment dependent variables (Y), which means that overall factors simultaneously influence the independent variables and the real impact on foreign investment.
+The results showed after a statistical test to determine the effect of the independent variables simultaneously Inflation (X1), Interest Rates (X2), Foreign Exchange (X3) and the Composite Stock Price Index (X4) to the Foreign Investment dependent variables and the real impact on foreign investment.